timonweb/django-tailwind/README.md

    `python manage.py tailwind start`

-8. Django Tailwind comes with a simple `base.html` template that can be found under `yourtailwindappname/templates/base.html`.
+8. Django Tailwind comes with a simple `base.html` template that can be found under `your_tailwind_app_name/templates/base.html`.
 You can always extend it or delete it if you have own layout.

-9. If you're not using `base.html` template provided with Django Tailwind, add `styles.min.css` to your own `base.html` template file:
+9. If you're not using `base.html` template provided with Django Tailwind, add `styles.css` to your own `base.html` template file:

    ```html
    <link